roman-milk/roman-milk.github.io/a-perfect-fall.md

  Tears filled her eyes as she walked over to her daughter and buried her tongue in her daughter's just fucked ass.
 The camcorder taped the incestual situation as Zelda then got onto her back, grabbed her mother and shoved her mother's face into her pussy.
 Zelda was a dirty little bitch who verbally abused her mother, "Oh yes mommy slut, suck my cunt.
 Mistress is taping this and you are now her slave too.
 You have eaten cunt before haven't you mommy, finger me mommy.
 I am going to be using you every night mommy.
 Oh mommy, you are making your baby so wet, my cunt is wet from your lesbo tongue mommy.
 Make me cum.
 Yes...."

  Amy, now in charge, said, "Well welcome guests.
 Betting will begin on round 3 asap.
 Third round is who can resist an orgasm for the longest.
 After two rounds the score is Becky 9, Ashley 6, Abby 6, Jessica 6 and Zelda 3.
 Sluts lie down and spread em."
-Report_Story #2